RomanMiniv/js13k-game-2024/README.md

 Unfortunately, I did not have time to add music.

+There were also many ideas that I wanted to implement, but time makes its adjustments :).
+However, I am glad that I was able to implement the main idea of ​​the game.

 In summary, the output contains 2 files - index.html and bundle.js, without any third-party assets and more than 3KB in reserve, which, in my opinion, is quite a good result!

 I hope you had fun playing my game!